rnov/tx-parser/readme.md

 - Followed all the points in `limitations` described in the task, the only external packages are for the mux and config loading.
 - Followed the advice regarding time, simplicity and guidance (not production ready), therefore things like graceful shutdown, logging, metrics, tests, etc. are not implemented or greatly simplified.
+- `subscribe` is a PUT request because it's idempotent and can return `200` regardless of the address being already subscribed or not, that way we avoid complex logic of returning different status codes that would require a POST request.
+    No a fan of this approach but it's a tradeoff for simplicity.
 - Left some comments in the code to explain some decisions and possible improvements.